Jonah

 Lessons for Modern Day Christians

 Certainly the story of Jonah and the whale or great fish has been a favorite Bible school lesson for generations.
-Aside from a very powerful story, it contains so many good lessons for us today, too many to mention here, but I chose three to leave with you tonight.
+Aside from a very powerful story, it contains so many good lessons for us today, too many to mention here, but I chose three based on our study.

 1. Jonah was Much Like We Are — A Combination of Gifts and Faults